mengskysama/BurstLink/README.md

 BurstLink
 ===========

-A fake multi connection proxy based on Twisted
+A fake multiple connection proxy based on Twisted

 ### NOTE

 1. This is a beta version and may have bugs
-2. Currently **NOT** support encrypt transfer (It only do turn by seq)
+2. Currently **NOT** support encrypt transfer

 ## Installation